What is the FAFSA school code for Georgetown Law?

-Although you will not be able to complete the Georgetown Institutional Aid Application (the Yellow Form) until you are admitted, please be sure to complete the FAFSA and, if applying for grant aid, the Need Access application by the priority deadline of March 15.
+Although you will not be able to complete the Georgetown Institutional Aid Application (the Yellow Form) until you are admitted, please be sure to complete the FAFSA and, if applying for grant aid, the CSS PROFILE (Profile Code 7306) by the priority deadline of March 15.
 This ensures that your application for financial aid will be considered as soon as possible after you are admitted.

 Go ahead and complete the applications with the best estimate of prior year income.
 Depending on what types of aid you are applying for, you may need to submit signed copies of federal tax returns to our office once they are completed.
 It is important to provide the most accurate information you possibly can, because the actual data may alter your eligibility once it is reviewed.